Quantum Speedups for Multiproposal MCMC: Case Study: Inferring Traits On a Phylogenetic Network

 and \( \beta > 0 \), \( f_\gamma : [0, \infty) \rightarrow [0,\infty) \), \( f_{\gamma}(0) = 0 \) and \( f_\gamma \) is an increasing function.
 For example, \( f_{\gamma}(x) = \gamma \sqrt{x} \) for \( \gamma > 0 \) is one of many possibilities.
 In the following, we treat \( \gamma \) and \( \beta \) as fixed, but one may learn them simultaneously with the rest of the model parameters in the context of Bayesian inference.
 From (\ref{eq:traits_posibility}), we obtain the likelihood for the observed traits \( \ssigma_o = (\sigma_{M_a} , \dots , \sigma_{M_\text{tot}-1}) \) by conditioning on unobserved ancestral traits \( \ssigma_a = (\sigma_0, \dots , \sigma_{M_a-1}) \):

 Placing the uniform prior on the ancestral traits $Pr(\ssigma_a) \propto 1$, the posterior distribution for ancestral traits conditioned on observed traits becomes

-Within the Bayesian paradigm of statistical inference (Gelman et al., 1995), the problem of inferring unobserved ancestral traits \( \ssigma_a \) reduces to simulating from the Ising model (3) while keeping observed traits \( \ssigma_o \) fixed.
+Within the Bayesian paradigm of statistical inference, the problem of inferring unobserved ancestral traits \( \ssigma_a \) reduces to simulating from the Ising model (3) while keeping observed traits \( \ssigma_o \) fixed.
 Note that it is relatively simple to infer the joint posterior \( p(\ssigma_a, \beta, \gamma|\ssigma_o, \mathcal{G}) \), although we do not consider this task here.

 We build on this core model in two orthogonal ways.
-First, we consider the multi-trait scenario and model $T$ binary traits by allotting the $m$th specimen a spin of the form $\ssigma_m =(\sigma_{m,1},\dots,\sigma_{m,T})$.
+First, we consider the multi-trait scenario and model $T$ binary traits by allotting the $m^{\text{th}}$ specimen a spin of the form $\ssigma_m =(\sigma_{m,1},\dots,\sigma_{m,T})$.
 Following a development analogous to that of \eqref{eq:traits_posibility}, \eqref{eq:likelihood} and \eqref{eq:post_distribution}, we specify a multi-trait phylogenetic Ising model that leads to the posterior distribution

 and $\ssigma_a=(\ssigma_0,\dots,\ssigma_{M_a-1})$.
 Second, we consider failures of the bifurcating evolutionary tree hypothesis.
 Bacterial reticulate evolution (Figure \ref{fig:tree2}) arises from the exchange of genetic material between microbes.
 In this context, it is appropriate to model evolution using a phylogenetic network.
-The Neighbor-net \cite{neighborNet} algorithm is a popular algorithm for phylogenetic network construction that uses distances between genetic sequences to construct a planar splits graph.
+The Neighbor-net \citep{neighborNet} algorithm is a popular algorithm for phylogenetic network construction that uses distances between genetic sequences to construct a planar splits graph.
 In this graph, extremal nodes are observed specimens, and interior nodes are potential ancestors.
 Whereas this evolutionary network model does not represent an explicit history of individual reticulations, it does represent conflicting signals regarding potential reticulations.
 These candidate reticulations take the form of the interior boxes that manifest in Figure \ref{fig:bactNet}.